nirmata-add-ons/fluent-bit/README.md

 3. Edit the catalog application and select an add-on category (e.g. Logging).
 This is required to select the application as a add-on.
 4. Update a Cluster Type, or create a new one, and select the Fluent-bit add-on application in the "Add-Ons" section.
 Ensure that the namespace you use is "**logging**" and environment is "logging-< cluster-name >"
 5. Create clusters using the cluster type.
-6. If addon is to be added to a running cluster, create a environemnt with name "**logging**" and choose this environment while deploying the application
+6. If addon is to be added to a running cluster, create a environemnt with namespace "**logging**" and choose this environment while deploying the application
 6. Verify that the application is running.